 Enter the domain name and see if it has been secured by DNSSEC, or enter an organization number to see the DNSSEC status of all the domain names of the organzation.

-Find a domain names provider that can secure your domain names with DNSSEC.
+Find a registrar that can secure your domain names with DNSSEC.

 Choose to show only providers that offer DNSSEC.

 - 1. Statistics Norway (2020) «Wholesale and retail trade sales statistics» https://www.ssb.no/en/varehandel-og-tjenesteyting/statistikker/vroms